prudvikeshav/KodeKloudEngineer/Kubernetes/Environment Variables in Kubernetes.md

-# **Problem Statement:**
+ ## Problem Statement:
 There are a number of parameters that are used by the applications.
 We need to define these as environment variables, so that we can use them as needed within different configs.
 Below is a scenario which needs to be configured on Kubernetes cluster.
 Please find below more details about the same.

-- Create a pod named envars.
+- Create a pod named *envars*.

-- Container name should be fieldref-container, use image busybox preferable latest tag, use command 'sh', '-c' and args should be
+- Container name should be *fieldref-container*, use image *busybox* preferable latest tag, use command *'sh'*, *'-c'* and args should be

-'while true; do
+*'while true; do
       echo -en '/n';
                                   printenv NODE_NAME POD_NAME;
                                   printenv POD_IP POD_SERVICE_ACCOUNT;
               sleep 10;
-         done;'
+         done;'*

 (Note: please take care of indentations)

 - Define Four environment variables as mentioned below: a.)
-The first env should be named as NODE_NAME, set valueFrom fieldref and fieldPath should be spec.nodeName.
+The first env should be named as NODE_NAME, set valueFrom fieldref and fieldPath should be *spec.nodeName*.

     b.)
-The second env should be named as POD_NAME, set valueFrom fieldref and fieldPath should be metadata.name.
+The second env should be named as POD_NAME, set valueFrom fieldref and fieldPath should be *metadata.name*.

     c.)
-The third env should be named as POD_IP, set valueFrom fieldref and fieldPath should be status.podIP.
+The third env should be named as POD_IP, set valueFrom fieldref and fieldPath should be *status.podIP*.

     d.)
-The fourth env should be named as POD_SERVICE_ACCOUNT, set valueFrom fieldref and fieldPath shoulbe be spec.serviceAccountName.
+The fourth env should be named as POD_SERVICE_ACCOUNT, set valueFrom fieldref and fieldPath shoulbe be *spec.serviceAccountName*.

-- Set restart policy to Never.
+- Set restart policy to *Never*.

-- To check the output, exec into the pod and use printenv command.
+- To check the output, exec into the pod and use *printenv* command.

-# **Solution:**
+ ## Solution:

-The pod yaml for the given requirements
+The pod yaml for the given requirements:

 ```yaml
 apiVersion: v1